 For two rounds at the O2, Lucas Browne outboxed Dave Allen.
 Tension built within the arena.
 A hulking specimen, covered in tattoos, throwing punches with bad intentions, Browne certainly looked the part of the fairytale ogre.
 Yet ogres are there to be slain.
 In round three, Allen landed a vicious body shot that crumpled Browne to the canvas.
 He didn’t beat the count; and another chapter had been written.
-Mick Foley tweeted his congratulations; as did Babestation; as did pop star and fellow Doncaster lad Louis Tomlinson.
+Mick Foley tweeted his congratulations; as did Babestation; as did pop star and fellow Doncaster lad Louis Tomlinson, whose friendship with Allen dates back to their schooldays.
 The Dave Allen fanbase is nothing if not diverse.

 He claims to have two goals: to win the British title, and to box for the world “cos I can retire somewhere nice and hot then.”
 Perhaps Allen looks at everything backwards due to the rare trajectory of his career – the profile coming before the achievements.
 “I’m a million pound and a major title away from everything that any fighter wants out of boxing.
 I’ve walked out into full arenas of people singing my name.
 I’ve been on box office, pay-per-view, I’ve been on Sky, done all the media stuff.
 I’ve done everything really in a successful career apart from the money and the belts!”